 You can get more information by visiting the museum website here, or if you are so inclined you can also make a donation here.

-The Empire State Building is world famous In fact, Cornell researchers analyzed millions of Flickr photos and concluded that the Empire State Building is the most photographed building in the world back in 2011!
+The Empire State Building is world-famous!
+In fact, Cornell researchers analyzed millions of Flickr photos and concluded that the Empire State Building was the most photographed building in the world back in 2011!

 The Empire State Building is located in the center of Midtown Manhattan.
 Their 86th and 102nd-floor observatories are open to visitors (for a fee) enabling anyone to score incredible 360° views of New York City and beyond.

 I enjoyed snapping some amazing skyline views of the city and the kids enjoyed taking an elevator up to the 86th floor and looking out.
 They were able to spot the Brooklyn Bridge, the Statue of Liberty, and more!